 If you decide to use our services, we will require two copies of your key.
 When left with us, we tag keys with a security code unrelated to your home.
 When not being used for scheduled visits, keys are kept in a locked security box.There are fees to return for keys or to make the second key.

 Keys must be in our possession prior to you leaving town.
 Because of liability concerns, we will not use keys left outside waiting for our first visit nor will we leave a key outside at your home on the final visit.
-You may drop off and/or pick up keys at my home.
-We will also drop off and/or pick up keys for a fee.
+We will drop off and/or pick up keys for a fee.

 Many homes have alarm systems and we are quite familiar with using them.
 If possible, we suggest that you assign a unique entry code for our use so that you are not required to share your personal code.